 What if equity release isn’t an option?

-If you need extra funds, equity release isn’t your only option.
-There are several alternative solutions which may help you achieve what you need, and which is suitable for you depends on your personal circumstances.
+If you need extra funds, equity release is unlikely to be your only option, and it definitely won’t be right for everyone.
+There are several alternative solutions which may help you achieve what you need, and which is right for you will depend on your individual circumstances.

 For example, if you’re under the age of 55, and want to remortgage to release equity, you may want to consider a retirement interest-only mortgage.
 The loan is only repaid when you die or sell your house, but you need to continue making interest payments on the outstanding balance.
 Read more about these in our article How retirement interest-only mortgages work.